SynapseProgramming/second-task-manager/README.md

 ## Description
 This is a simple task manager written with Ruby on rails for the backend, and React for the frontend.
+My Writeup can be found in the main project folder

 ## Link to deployed app
 https://fathomless-harbor-80395.herokuapp.com/